strampelligiovanni/StraKLIP/README.md

     - fow2cells:  break the FOW dividing the source in groups of close spatially related targets in order to minimize distorsion when building the PSF library and performin PSF subtraction
     - psfsubtraction: perform PSF subtraction on each tile, and create a residual tile.
     - klipphotometry: perform photometry on each residual tile and check the presence of a candidate companion
-    - fpanalysis: asses the probability of false positive in the candidate detection and build the completness map
+    - analysis: extract companions, and asses contrast curves (raw and calibrated through throuput) and mass sensitivity curves
 paths: path mandatory for the pipeline
   pyklip: path to pyklip
   pam: path to Pixel Area Map for the instument